A video shows what a former Tennessee school bus driver was doing before he fatally crashed a bus carrying elementary school students.

 Johnthony Walker, then 24 years old, was driving the school bus on Nov.
 21, 2016, when it flipped and crashed into a tree, killing six young children who attended Woodmore Elementary School in Chattanooga and injuring many others.
 He was accused of driving recklessly while the bus was carrying 37 students.

-During Walker’s trial this week, a video from the bus was played in court that showed Walker with his phone in hand as children boarded the vehicle.
+During Walker’s, a video from the bus was played in court that showed Walker with his phone in hand as children boarded the vehicle.
 According to ABC News, prosecutor Crystle Carrion argued, “It all could have been avoided if Johnthony Walker had slowed down below the speed limit and stayed off his phone.”

 In the initial reports following the incident, one parent claimed that Walker asked the kids, “Are you all ready to die?” just before the crash.
 Another parent, who lost her own daughter, said she repeatedly complained about Walker’s behavior months prior to the incident.
 She said Walker would torment the students by doing things like “slamming on brakes on purpose, making all the kids hit their heads.”